RealConrad/42_miniRT/README.md

 - [License](#license)

 ## Features
 - **Anti-Aliasing:** Reduces the jagged edge effects to produce a smoother image.
-This works by sending multiple rays er pixel and averaging the ray colour.
+This works by sending multiple rays per pixel and averaging the ray colour.
 - **Objects:** Supports the rendering of the following 3D objects:
   - Cylinder
   - Sphere